How To Play An Embarrassment of Pandas

 If you have the most points at the end of the game you'll win.

-Share with us your comments, funny stories, tips, advice, strategies, creative ways to play, questions about how to play, problems with the directions or anything you want about An Embarrassment of Pandas.
+Share with us your comments, funny stories, tips, advice, strategies, creative ways to play, questions about playing, problems with the directions or anything you want about An Embarrassment of Pandas.
 All submissions will be reviewed within 24 hours.

 No comments have been submitted.
 Add yours today!